-This Bond Offer is for the remaining pre-registered schools that will receive subsidies and new projects that will not.
-So far over 40 systems on schools have been funded by bond offers from the CBS, all generating electricity and income.
-They are performing to plan, despite the usual teething issues in the first year.
-All systems are managed alongside the solar panel systems on nearly 60 other schools that Solar Options for Schools Ltd already looks after.
+This Bond Offer will be used to refinance some existing projects at lower cost and thus invest in new projects without solar subsidies, which otherwise could not happen.
+So far, over 60 systems on schools have been funded by bond offers from the CBS, all generating electricity and income.
+They are performing to plan, apart from lower income from sales to schools due to COVID closures.
+All systems are managed alongside the solar panel systems on nearly 80 other schools that Solar Options for Schools Ltd already looks after.

-This five-year Bond has a minimum term of one year and will pay interest of 5 per cent a year.
-Interest will accrue from the interest start date and interest payments are made annually on 31 October.
-Funds will be drawn down regularly up until the close date of the offer as projects become ready for construction and a minimum draw down of £100,000 is reached.
+This five-year Bond has a minimum term of one year and pays interest of 2 per cent plus RPI interest (maximum 5 per cent total per annum).
+Interest will accrue from the interest start date and interest payments will be made annually on 31 October.
+Funds will be drawn down regularly in multiple smaller Issues as required up until the close date of the offer as projects become ready for construction and a minimum draw down of £100,000 is reached.
 Projects are built as funds are collected.